hy-tsoha/tsohacheck/README.md

 - run some checks for extra files
 - run pylint

-Results of cloning are saved in to tsohacheck.log file.
-Results of checks are saved in tsohacheck.log in repository directory.
+Results of cloning are saved in to tsohacheck.log file in starting directory.
+Results of repo checks are saved in tsohacheck.log in repository directory.

+## Future development

+If you want to write custom checks, you can add them to custom.py and output results to include them in report.
+Please, make also pull request to add them to this repo.